exasol/advanced-analytics-framework/doc/system_requirements.md

 `req~intiating-global-loop~1`

 It expects the configuration of the operation, which is implemented by user, as input.
-It needs to build starting query using this configuration.
+It needs to build starting queries using this configuration.

 Covers: